ehersch/arb-search/README.md

 certain game.
 Then, find_arb parses through the odds posted on each matchup to find if there is an arbitrage opporutnity available.

-Finally,src/main.py is what the user interacts with.
+Finally, src/main.py is what the user interacts with.
 Through the command line they indicate here which service they want to take advantage of.
 They can search for a current arbitrage opportunities (either bases off of live odds on both sides ot odds on one team versus odds from a bet they already places).
 They can enter their previous bets.
 Finally, they can take advantage of the odds forecaster and use this to predict if there